arslanbisharat/Platform_Game/README.md

 Repository: https://github.com/arslanbisharat/PLATFORM_GAME

 ## The game
-First you can Add your name to the game.
+First, you can add your name to the game.

 This is a simple endless runner.
 Enemies appear walking towards you, some pursue you.
 You have to over-pass them.
 Just cross as many enemies as you can before you you die.

 ### How to play

 First the most important: how to play.

-You can move right and left using right and left arrows, respectively and to jump use space.
+You can move right and left using right and left arrows, respectively, and to jump use space.

-You can play the game online clicking [here][live-version] or locally following these steps:
+You can play the game online by clicking [here][live-version] or locally following these steps:

 * Click on the green button "Clone or Download"
 * Click on Download ZIP